M0rph3v5/Vinger/README.md

 Customization
 ------------

-When you run the project you should see black representations right under your fingers on the screen, to customize this view all you need to do is create a subclass of TouchView like this:
+When you run the project you should see black representations right under your fingers on the screen, to customize this view all you need to do is create a subclass of TouchView and do your custom rendering in the drawrect.
+Or add imageviews / whatever you want to show :)

 ```swift